a7ul/react-native-exception-handler-example/README.md

 To run the app:
 1. `git clone https://github.com/master-atul/react-native-exception-handler-example`
 2. `yarn install`
-3. `react-native run-ios` or `react-native run-android`
+3. `react-native run-ios --configuration Release` or `react-native run-android --variant=release`

-I have enabled Catching JS Exceptions during development.
+JS Exceptions can be caught even when running in development mode, Since I have enabled Catching JS Exceptions during development.
+So for JS exceptions you can run `react-native run-ios` or `react-native run-android`.

 Hence if you click on **Cause JS Exception** Button, you should see the error been caught straight away.

 In case of native exceptions .
 You would need to run the app in the bundled mode using:

 `react-native run-ios --configuration Release`

+For Android you can run it using:

+`react-native run-android --variant=release`

 This runs the app on simulator in release configuration.